linkerd/website/linkerd.io/content/2-edge/reference/egress-network.md

 destinations that reside outside the cluster.
 In that sense, it is comparable to a Service, with the main difference being that a Service encompasses a single logical destination while an `EgressNetwork` can encompass a set of destinations.
-This set can vary in size - from a single ip address to the entire network space that is not within the boundaries of the cluster.
+This set can vary in size - from a single IP address to the entire network space that is not within the boundaries of the cluster.

 An `EgressNetwork` resource by default has several namespace semantics that are worth outlining.
-Egress networks are namespace local, which means that they affect only clients within the namespace that they reside in.
-The only exception is egress networks created in the global egress namespace.
-These resources affect clients in all namespaces.
+EgressNetworks are namespaced resources, which means that they affect only clients within the namespace that they reside in.
+The only exception is EgressNetworks created in the global egress namespace: these EgressNetworks affect clients in all namespaces.
 The namespace-local resources take priority.
-By default the global egress namespace is set to `linkerd-egress`, but can be configured by setting the `Values.egress.globalEgressNetworkNamespace` Helm value.
+By default the global egress namespace is set to `linkerd-egress`, but can be configured by setting the `egress.globalEgressNetworkNamespace` Helm value.

 ## EgressNetwork Spec